-We emphasize that even for the simplest and extensively studied class of Artin group, namely the class of right-angled Artin groups, not much is known about the connection to Garside groups.
-Even for the free group $\F_r$ or rank $r$, Bessis has defined a quasi-Garside structure on $\F_r$ (\cite{bessis_free}).
-It is somehow striking that we are able to endow the direct product $\F_r \times \Z$ with an actual Garside structure, and not a mere quasi-Garside structure.
+We emphasize that even for one of the simplest and most extensively studied classes of Artin groups, namely the class of right-angled Artin groups, not much is known about the connection to Garside groups.
+For the free group $\F_r$ or rank $r$, Bessis has defined a quasi-Garside structure on $\F_r$ (\cite{bessis_free}).
+In comparison, it is interesting that we are able to endow the direct product $\F_r \times \Z$ with an actual Garside structure, and not a mere quasi-Garside structure.

 \mk